o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`**

   The name of the template's restricted path.
-If supplied, you do not need to use the `--template-restricted-path` parameter.
+If supplied, you don't need to use the `--template-restricted-path` parameter.

 - **`-grprp GEM_RESTRICTED_PLATFORM_RELATIVE_PATH, --gem-restricted-platform-relative-path GEM_RESTRICTED_PLATFORM_RELATIVE_PATH`**

-  A path to append to the `GEM_RESTRICTED_PATH/<platform>`, which contains the restricted template.
-For example, `--gem-restricted-path C:/restricted --gem-restricted- platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<gem_name>`.
+  A path to append to `GEM_RESTRICTED_PATH/<platform>`, which contains the restricted template.
+For example: `--gem-restricted-path C:/restricted --gem-restricted- platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<gem_name>`.

 - **`-trprp TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH, --template-restricted-platform-relative-path TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH`**